B2B Lead Generation Glossary

 Marketing Qualified Lead (MQL)

 A Marketing Qualified Lead is a prospect who has met predetermined scoring criteria based on engagement patterns, demographic fit, and behavioral signals that indicate sales-ready interest.
-MQLs require follow-up within 24 hours to maintain momentum and prevent opportunity decay.
+MQLs require follow-up within 24 hours.
+Miss that window and momentum erodes fast.

 Related terms: